StBogdan/CTCI_python/README.md

 |  17 	| [Hard](chapter_17)                   	|  26  	|   26  	|         	| |

-### Running the solutions
+## Running the solutions

-For convenience, the project has a `setup.py` that specifies a package This can be installed locally in the python (virtual)environment by using
+For convenience, the project has a `setup.py` that specifies a package, for local path resolving.
+This can be installed locally in the python (virtual)environment by using:
 ```bash
 pip install -e .
 ```

-Problems can be run by running the file, most should have a main method.
+Problems can be run by running the file, most should have a main method with some sample input, e.g. :
 ```bash
 python p16_20.py
 ```